 - Trouble concentrating

 - Being easily startled or frightened

 The information included on this page and throughout the blog is based on my personal thoughts, knowledge, and experiences.
 I only mention products or sites I use or that a counselor has recommended.
 Remember that I am not a mental health professional — just a woman who has been diagnosed with Post Traumatic Stress Disorder and is working very hard to overcome it.

-If you are experiencing symptoms of PTSD I urge you to seek the help of a specialist.
+If you are experiencing symptoms of PTSD or other mental health issues I urge you to seek the help of a specialist.